Contact Vicki

 Every woman must be provided with all the information she needs to make an informed choice and that choice must be respected by everyone working for her, whether they like it or not and that is again clearly stated in the AMA Maternity Decision-Making Guidelines.

-Better still look at alternative choices you have with midwives, who are the experts when it comes to normal physiological birth.
-If you are low risk in Perth, then you can choose midwifery-led care through the Community Midwifery Program (CMP) or the Family Birthing Centre or even an Independent Midwife.
+Better still look at alternative choices you have with midwives, who are the experts when it comes to physiological birth.

 Here are all the national statistics and important resources that you can check for statistics in Australia: